-9.1.
-Mobile sources, excluding air traffic, of HIEEs include the following (see Tables 2 and 3 in Appendix):

-(a) Road transport:

-10 Airfield plates (paper based and now digital) provide all the navigational information needed by a pilot manoeuvring around a major airport.
-They are prepared by national authorities and specific to the airport, runway, runway direction and navigational procedure being used.
-They are publicly available for all international airports and many local ones.

-- Trucks carrying hazardous material.

-- (b) Rail transport:

-- Trains carrying hazardous material.

-- (c) Marine transport:

-- Ships carrying hazardous material (cargo);

-- Ships that possess significant kinetic energy.

-- (d) River transport:

-- Barges carrying hazardous material (cargo);

-- Barges that possess significant kinetic energy.

-- (e) Pipelines:

-- Pipelines conveying hazardous material.

-9.2.
-This section considers some general features of road, rail and sea and waterway transport events before dealing collectively with all sources that present a direct impact hazard to the structures, systems and components of a nuclear installation, and with those that can lead to a release of hazardous material.
+- 9.1.
+Mobile sources, excluding air traffic, of HIEEs include the following (see Tables 2 and 3 in the Appendix): - (a) Road transport: - -(a) Trucks carrying hazardous material. - (b) Rail transport: - =(b) Trains carrying hazardous material. - (c) Marine transport: - =Ships carrying hazardous material (cargo); - =Ships that possess significant kinetic energy. - (d) River transport: - =Barges carrying hazardous material (cargo); - Barges that possess significant kinetic energy. - (e) Pipelines: Pipelines conveying hazardous material. - Pipelines conveying hazardous material. - 9.2.
+This section considers some general features of road, rail and sea and waterway transport events before dealing collectively with all sources that present a direct impact hazard to the structures, systems and components of a nuclear installation, and with those that can lead to a release of hazardous material. - 9.3.

-9.3.
 Vessels have the potential to interact with coastal and offshore structures belonging to a nuclear installation site.
 Damage to nuclear reactor cooling water intakes and outfalls is a potential concern, as is potential damage to docks and jetties that are used for loading and unloading nuclear materials onto vessels.
-The potential for vessels to interact with coastal and offshore structures of a nuclear installations should be considered.

-9.4.
-Road and rail vehicles and marine and river vessels routinely transport hazardous material and the release of hazardous material are always a potential risk to nearby nuclear installations and should be considered.
+The potential for vessels to interact with coastal and offshore structures of a nuclear installation should be considered. - 9.4.
+Road and rail vehicles and marine and river vessels routinely transport hazardous material, and the release of hazardous material areis always a potential risk to nearby nuclear installations and should be considered.
 All hazards should be dealt in accordance with the recommendations provided in the previous sections by taking the closest distances from the nuclear installations.
 Similarly, pipelines routinely convey hazardous liquids or gases and should also be considered.